kaloyaan/cpsc-334-task1/README.md

 ## Interesting Note on Generative Art
-While not meant to be a generative art system, this program could definitely be modified to be one, and some outputs from playing around are quite visually appealing (and evocative of the introduction to Pixar's *Monster's Inc.*).
+While not meant to be a generative art system, this program could definitely be modified to be one, and some outputs from playing around are quite visually appealing (and evocative of the introduction sequence to Pixar's *Monster's Inc.*), as shown below.